Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 12.36.43 UTC
+- WIB: Kamis, 8 Januari 2026 13.49.20 UTC
-- WITA: Kamis, 8 Januari 2026 13.36.43 UTC
+- WITA: Kamis, 8 Januari 2026 14.49.20 UTC
-- WIT: Kamis, 8 Januari 2026 14.36.43 UTC
+- WIT: Kamis, 8 Januari 2026 15.49.20 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: attitude
+Kategori: technology